tensorflow/build/tf_oss_dashboard/help.md

 The source for the dashboard is on [TensorFlow SIG Build](https://github.com/tensorflow/build/tree/master/tf_oss_dashboard).

-Many of these jobs use Google's internal continuous integration systems, and may not report their results publically.
+Many of these jobs use Google's internal continuous integration systems, and may not report their results publicly.
 We're trying to make more of our important jobs visible to external developers, but security concerns make this a slow process.